-Upon the closing of this offering, our sponsor will own shares representing approximately 20.72% of our issued and outstanding shares of common stock (including the placement shares and assuming they do not purchase any units in this offering).
+Upon the closing of this offering, our sponsor will own shares representing approximately 21.4% of our issued and outstanding shares of common stock (including the placement shares and assuming they do not purchase any units in this offering).
 Accordingly, they may exert a substantial influence on actions requiring a stockholder vote, potentially in a manner that you do not support, including amendments to our amended and restated certificate of incorporation and approval of major corporate transactions.
 If our initial stockholders purchase any units in this offering or if our initial stockholders purchase any additional shares of common stock in the aftermarket or in privately negotiated transactions, this would increase their control.
 Factors that would be considered in making such additional purchases would include consideration of the current trading price of our common stock.
 In addition, our board of directors, whose members were elected by our initial stockholders, is and will be divided into two classes, each of which will generally serve for a term of two years with only one class of directors being elected in each year.
-We may not hold an annual meeting of stockholders to elect new directors prior to the completion of our initial business combination.
+We may not hold an annual meeting of stockholders to elect new directors prior to the completion of our initial business combination, in which case all of the current directors will continue in office until at least the completion of the initial business combination.
 If there is an annual meeting, as a consequence of our "staggered" board of directors, only a minority of the board of directors will be considered for election and our initial stockholders, because of their ownership position, will have considerable influence regarding the outcome.
 Accordingly, our initial stockholders will continue to exert control at least until the completion of our initial business combination.